brson/rustmax/README.md

 ## The `rustx` crate

-The only thing here presently is the `rustx` crate, which documents and reexports selected high-quality Rust crates for typical Rust usage.
+The `rustx` crate documents and reexports selected high-quality Rust crates suitable for typical Rust programs.
 It can be thought of as a "batteries-included" standard library.

 [Documentation](https://docs.rs/rustx).

+## The `rustx` tool

+Install with

+    cargo install rustx-cli

+## More documentation

+The `rustx-doc` tool produces TODO

 ## Do not contribute